lunardao/dao/README.md

 **LunarDAO operation funding proposal**

 A core-team proposal to cover additional costs for the administration, dev, ops, media, research etcetera.
-The proposal is for the entire LunarDAO (all the subDAOs).
-The votes are counted and evaluated like if all the subDAOs were one DAO.
-Regardless of different investments in the subDAOs, every 1 $VOX = 1 vote.

-***Example***
+The proposal can be approached in two different ways:

+* a) Divided budget proposals to each sub-DAO
+* b) One proposal to one DAO conposed of all the sub-DAOs

+**a)** The team divides the total sum of proposed budget between the sub-DAOs based on their weight of the given asset (ie ETH) and submits each of them as a separated proposal.
+The size of these proposals is calculated:

+***SUM(total funding proposal ETH \* sub-DAO ETH weight / sumETH(all sub-DAOs))***

+***Example a)***

 * Genesis event -> DAO launches -> 1m $VOX minted between 100 members (10 000 ETH).
 * DAO invests in project X with 5 000 ETH -> Every $VOX (shares) represent 50% ETH and 50% token Tx.
 * Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO.
 * New subDAO launches -> 1m $VOX minted between 1000 members (10 000 ETH).
 * There are 2 subdDAOs now.
+* The core team submits LIP to get 30 ETH funding for the work done. -> ***the proposal size will be divided between the sub-DAOS and voted upon by each of them separately.***
+* The division formula is:
+    - Total ETH: SUM(all sub-DAOs ETH) = (sub-DAO1 ETH) + (sub-DAO2 ETH) = 5 000 + 10 000 = 15 000 ETH
+    - Funding proposal = 30 ETH
+    - Proposal to sub-DAO1 = total funding proposal ETH \* sub-DAO1 ETH / total ETH = 30 \* 5000 / 15 000 = 10 ETH
+    - Proposal to sub-DAO2 = total funding proposal ETH \* sub-DAO2 ETH / total ETH = 30 \* 10000 / 15 000 = 20 ETH
+* Core team submits 2 LIPs: 10 ETH to subDAO1 and 20 ETH to sub-DAO2
+* Each of them vote separately according to the governance rules.
+* Each sub-DAO and it's member votes as usual: 1 $VOX = 1 vote, the votes only impact the decision in the given sub-DAO.
+* The core team may be supported by all, none or either of the existing sub-DAOs.
+* New proposals can be submitted per governance guidelines.

+**b)** The votes are counted and evaluated like if all the subDAOs were one DAO.
+Regardless of different investments in the subDAOs.
+The vote would have to be based on the proposed asset weight per members' $VOX (shares), ie ETH if proposal is for ETH funding:

+***voting SUM(ETH weight / $VOX \* # $VOX)***

+***Example b)***

+* Genesis event -> DAO launches -> 1m $VOX minted between 100 members (10 000 ETH).
+* DAO invests in project X with 5 000 ETH -> Every $VOX (shares) represent 50% ETH and 50% token Tx.
+* Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO.
+* New subDAO launches -> 1m $VOX minted between 1000 members (10 000 ETH).
+* There are 2 subdDAOs now.
-* The core team submits LIP to get 30 ETH funding for the work done. -> vote will be in the overall DAO consisting of the sum of all ETH in all subDAOs.
+* The core team submits LIP to get 30 ETH funding for the work done. -> ***The proposal will be submitted and voted upon in the parent DAO consisting of the sum of all ETH in all subDAOs.***
-* As the impact per member is on their ETH, the voting power it ETH weighted
+* As the impact per member is on their ETH, the voting power is ETH weighted
-* The vote calculation from all voting members: SUM(ETH weight/$VOX * # $VOX)
+* The vote calculation from all voting members: SUM(ETH weight/$VOX \* # $VOX)
+    - sub-DAO1 member with 1000 $VOX (shares) = 0.5 / 1 \* 1000 = 500 votes
+    - sub-DAO2 member with 1000 $VOX (shares) = 1 / 1 \* 1000 = 1000 votes
-* In this example: Each subDAO 2 member has 2x voting power per $VOX as they have 2x bigger ETH weight and 2x bigger exposure to ETH than the subDAO 1 members.
+* In this example: Each subDAO2 member has 2x voting power per $VOX than sub-DAO1 member, as they have 2x bigger ETH weight and 2x bigger ETH exposure to than the sub-DAO1 members.
+* The proposal in it's entirety either passes or not.
-* If the vote passes 30 ETH are sent proportionally to the ETH weights per each LunarDAO member.
+* If the vote passes: 30 ETH are sent proportionally to the ETH weights per each LunarDAO member.
     * 10 ETH is sent from SubDAO 1 members in total
     * 20 ETH is sent from SubDAO 2 members in total